 Although admired for their vast array of colors, butterfly wings are actually clear and transparent.
 The colors and patterns we see are made by the reflection of the tiny scales covering them.
 Butterfly wings are formed by thin layers of chitin, the protein that makes up an insect's exoskeleton.
 Thousands of tiny scales cover the transparent chitin, and these scales reflect light in different colors--and this is what gives the butterfly its unique colorful appearance.

 Butterfly wings move in a figure “8” motion that pushes the butterfly through the air.
 The Painted Lady is the most wide spread butterfly species in the world, occurring on all continents except South America and Antarctica.
 When a butterfly first emerges from its Chrysalis, it has tiny, shriveled wings, and can't fly.
 The butterfly must immediately pump body fluid through its wing veins to expand them.
 Once its wings reach full-size, the butterfly must rest for a few hours to allow its body to dry and harden before it can take its first flight.
-A common misconception is that if one touches a butterfly’s wing and the ‘powder’ rubs off that the butterfly will not be able to fly.
-The powder is actually tiny scales and a butterfly sheds these ‘scales’ throughout its lifetime.
 On average, butterflies only live about 2-4 weeks.
 Some of the smallest butterflies, the blues, may only survive a few days.
 Butterflies that overwinter as adults, like monarchs and mourning cloaks, can live as long as 9 months.
 The Brimstone butterfly (Gonepterix rhamni) has the longest lifetime of an adult butterfy; it can live as long as 9-10 months.

 There are many reasons why butterflies have their colors, such as to absorb sunlight for warmth, attracting a mate, and as camouflage to ward off predators.
 Some of the common predators of butterflies include: wasps, ants, spiders, parasitic flies, dragonflies, birds, snakes, frogs, toads, rats, lizards, and monkeys; in some countries butterflies are even a delicacy for humans.